 Self-hosted ecommerce website

-Some ecommerce website builders like WooCommerce (a plugin for WordPress) and Magento are free.
-But you need to have an account with a hosting provider to manage your files and purchase a domain.
+Some ecommerce website builders like WooCommerce (a plug-in for WordPress) and Magento are free.
+But you need to have an account with an ecommerce hosting provider to manage your files and purchase a domain.

 Some costs you’ll incur when self-hosting your website include: